 Total pay (your net salary)

-Year to date figures (tax and NICs)
+Year-to-date figures (tax and NICs)